maxxiimo/the-front-end-manifesto/the-manifesto.md

 3. Provide intelligent and semantically correct hooks and code snippets for backend teams.

-4. Abstract logic out of views, and keep view code out of controllers.
+4. Abstract logic out of views, keep view code out of controllers.

 5. Provide for the mobile experience as a forethought.